Longer95479/Longer95479.github.io/_posts/paper-reading/2024-04-09-cslam-reviews.md

 back-end based on Consensus ADMM called MESA (Manifold, Edge-based, Separable ADMM

+In C-ADMM, local objective function relies on all optimaization parameters, meaning copy all variables to local.

 ### Distributed Simultaneous Localisation and Auto-Calibration using Gaussian Belief Propagation